 After purchasing each model featured, we spent a summer sleeping on them.
 The lead reviewer didn't sleep on a bed for three months during testing.
 We shared these products with a team of collaborating outdoor enthusiasts to ensure we had a wide range of opinions.
 Because comfort is so subjective, we queried and compared results from over 50 reviewers with varying experience levels: from guided beginners to guides themselves.
 Besides taking notes during our backcountry experiences, we also carried out side-by-side tests and took measurements to tease out both major and minor differences.
 At the end of testing, we used the information gathered to score each model across five performance metrics, highlighting each pad's strengths and weaknesses.
 Each metric was weighted appropriately according to its importance within this product category.
 Based on the scores in the individual metrics, we calculated an overall performance score from 1-100, as shown in the table above.

 The scores represent each model's performance relative to the other contenders reviewed.
 Below, we dissect the methods used to evaluate each metric and highlight the winners and losers in each category.
 The scoring metrics used are comfort, weight and packed size, warmth, ease of inflation, and durability.
 As with most recreational gear, we recommend you focus on the metrics that are important for your outdoor needs when finding the best product for you.
+If you do lots of car camping or are a very finicky sleeper, ere on the side of comfort, selecting a pad that will help you sleep well and enjoy your waking hours more.
+For multiday climbing missions with long approaches, we're willing to sacrifice comfort for weight savings, choosing a foam pad for its light weight and durability.
+Winter camping on snow or cold surfaces is more comfortable on a pad with a high R-value.
+Our Editors' Choice, the Therm-a-Rest NeoAir XTherm, possesses the best balance of all the metrics, but don't hesitate to check out a pad with strengths most inline with your needs.

 The most comfortable pad will depend on your preferences.
 Side sleepers usually prefer thick air construction pads while back sleepers sometimes prefer self-inflating pads.
 Our comfort scores come from over 50 reviewers who each used one or more of these contenders.
 Many were first-time campers on guided trips (they typically gave a lower comfort score) and many were seasoned backpackers (they ranked pads higher).
 Keep in mind that our ratings are relative.
 A score of 9/10 means that the pad was among the most comfortable competitors, not that it's going to offer the same level of comfort as your Tempur-Pedic.